segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Google Research:** [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805){:target="_blank"}
 >
   In 2018, [Google Research](https://research.google/){:target="_blank"} revolutionized the way machines understand human language with the introduction of [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)){:target="_blank"} (Bidirectional Encoder Representations from Transformers).
 This paper describes a method that allows AI to better comprehend the nuances and context of language as it's used in the real world.
 BERT set a new standard for natural language processing tasks, such as answering questions, translating languages, and even summarizing long articles.
-All of those learnings have become critical parts of major AI tools (ChatGPT, Claude, Gemini, etc.) If you're diving into AI, especially the language part, getting familiar with BERT is akin to learning the secret recipes that master chefs use for their signature dishes.
+All of those learnings have become critical parts of major AI tools (ChatGPT, Claude, Gemini, etc.) If you're diving into AI, especially the language part, getting familiar with BERT is worth the time investment.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}